 Shoulder-to-shoulder measurements (measured flat across the back):

 La silhouette riflette questa storia con intenzione.
-Il corpo strutturato offre copertura e protezione, mentre il generoso collo e polsini in pecora richiamano i tradizionali capi per il freddo progettati per sigillare il calore dove l'esposizione è maggiore.
+Il corpo strutturato offre copertura e protezione, mentre il generoso collo e polsini in shearling richiamano i tradizionali capi per il freddo progettati per sigillare il calore dove l'esposizione è maggiore.
 Questi elementi non sono decorativi; sono dettagli funzionali ereditati da generazioni di design pratico.